Weimar Triangle

+The Weimar Triangle (Triangle de Weimar; Weimarer Dreieck; Trójkąt Weimarski) is a regional alliance of France, Germany, and Poland created in 1991 in the German city of Weimar.
+The group is intended to promote co-operation between the three countries in cross-border and European issues.

+It exists mostly in the form of summit meetings between the leaders of the three countries, and of their foreign ministers.
+The collaboration between member states includes inter-parliamentary contacts and military, scientific, and cultural cooperation.

 History

+1990s

 The Weimar Triangle was established in the German city of Weimar in 1991, aimed at assisting Poland's emergence from Communist rule.
 Attending the meeting were the Foreign Ministers of each state: Roland Dumas of France, Hans-Dietrich Genscher of Germany, and Krzysztof Skubiszewski of Poland.
 Genscher chose Weimar for the inaugural meeting because it was situated in former East Germany.

 At the 1992 meeting of the Weimar Triangle in France, Poland won agreement from Germany and France that it should have special association status at the Western European Union, the European arm of NATO.

+2000s

+Apart from regular meetings of ministers of foreign affairs and occasional summits of the countries' leaders, no major changes or decisions were made in the first decade of the twenty-first century in the Weimar Triangle.